 4. Construct retainer units

-5. Select and prepare materials
+5. Select and prepare materials and processing technique

 6. Process denture or appliance

 6.1 Apply appropriate investment techniques

 On completion of this course you will be able to demonstrate, on a consistent basis, the arrangement of artificial teeth for a partial prosthesis (dentures) as well as techniques for converting the wax trial dentures into a final hard acrylic suitable for wear by a patient.
 You will set teeth in various arrangements in accordance with a prescription dependent on the teeth that the patient is missing.

 Details of Learning Activities

 Participation in group activities based on a simulated workplace exercises.

 Theory: Construct removable acrylic partial dentures 05/072013 (0830 -1230 - 4 hours)